noi-techpark/odh-docs/source/howto/generic/sparql-endpoint.rst

 the |odh| endpoint.
 Queries can be built using built-in or custom prefixes as well as all SPARQL operators.
-There is a validation of the queries, therefore in case of mistakes a red warning icon :opticon:`issue-opened,text-danger` will appear on the left-hand side of the offending line.
+There is a validation of the queries, therefore in case of mistakes a red warning icon :octicon:`issue-opened;1em;sd-text-danger` will appear on the left-hand side of the offending line.

 .. note:: Generic queries might return hundreds or thousands of